Israel Joshua Singer: Biography

 Singer contributed to the European Yiddish press from 1916.
 In 1919, he and his wife Genia went to Ukraine, where he found work on a newspaper, The New Times, and was considered one of the "Kiev Writers".
 Then they moved to Moscow, where he published articles and stories.
 After two hard years, in 1921, they returned to Warsaw.
 In 1921, after Abraham Cahan noticed his story Pearls, Singer became a correspondent for the American Yiddish newspaper The Forward.
 His short story Liuk appeared in 1924, illuminating the ideological confusion of the Bolshevik Revolution.
 He wrote his first novel, Steel and Iron, in 1927.
 In 1934 he emigrated to the United States to write for The Forward.

 Eventually, Israel Joshua invited his younger brother, the future Nobel prize winner Isaac Bashevis Singer, to the United States and engineered for him a job with The Forward.

-"Had it not been for Joshua, Abraham Cahan would have fired him", Singer's wife Genia later confessed to Bashevis' son Israel Zamir.
+"Had it not been for Joshua, Abraham Cahan would have fired him", I. J. Singer's wife Genia later told I. B. Singer's son Israel Zamir.

-He died of a heart attack at age 50 in New York City, 258 Riverside Drive on February 10, 1944.
+I. J. Singer died of a heart attack at age 50 at his home in New York City, at 258 Riverside Drive, on February 10, 1944.